Share On Social!

-Last week, the FDA announced a rule proposal that aims to present a visual representation of those impacts to those buying cigarettes — health warning labels on every package.
-These labels will convey relevant information about the negative health consequences of smoking through pictures of various illnesses that cigarettes can cause.
+On Aug.
+16, 2019, FDA announced a rule proposal that aims to make a visual representation of those impacts to those buying cigarettes — health warning labels on every package.
+These labels will use graphic images to convey relevant information about the negative health consequences of smoking.

 Smoking is a hazardous habit, especially for young people.
 Long-term cigarette use can lead to numerous, life-threatening health complications, including diabetes, blindness, and a variety of deadly cancers.

 I commend the FDA for this rule proposal.
 We must ensure that people of all ages and backgrounds understand all the risks when buying a pack of cigarettes.

 I urge the FDA to implement this rule and require all cigarette packaging, advertising contain information that informs consumers of the health risks with which smoking is associated.